Avoiding Employer Breaches of Employment Contracts

 IN THIS SECTION

 Typically, an employment contract will be in writing, or at least evidenced by way of a written statement of employment particulars.
 However, to be legally binding, contractual terms do not need to be contained within any standard format or even written down.
 The contract can be either verbal, in writing, or a combination of both.
-That said, the main terms and conditions will typically be set out within a single written document, signed by both parties, so as to provide both you and your employer with a clear record of what has been agreed.
+That said, the main terms and conditions will typically be set out within a single written document, signed by both parties, so as to provide both you and your employee with a clear record of what has been agreed.

 The employment contract sets out legally enforceable terms and conditions that govern the working relationship between the parties.
 As such, where either party breaks one of those terms this is known as breach of employment contract for which legal redress can be sought.